 An untreated leaking roof will draw stormwater straight into the attic, causing untold water damage potential.
 Homeowners who have yet to repair leaks due to the ongoing storm can use tarpaulins and buckets to catch water underneath these leaky roofs to prevent water permeation.

 As roofing materials age, they lose their ability to repel water efficiently, making them more susceptible to leaks.
 Aged asphalt shingle roofs are prone to more leaks because of their structural weakness, such as the felt tears and compromised asphalt integrity.
-On the other hand, rusty metal roofs can suffer from holes with continuous moisture exposure, requiring immediate patches to restore them as much as possible.
+On the other hand, rusty metal roofs can suffer from holes with continues moisture exposure, requiring immediate patches to restore it as much as possible.

 Homeowners find aged roofing materials an added expense and would rather preserve their aged roof rather than replace it.
 However, a one-time expense in tearing down and replacing their aged roof guarantees more than 20 years of peace of mind and security against stormwater damages.

 Dampness inside the house can cause mold and mildew growth, leading to rotting in your attic, felt underlayment, and the roof material itself.
 Reducing internal humidity by opening windows and doors and reducing sources of moisture greatly improves these conditions.

 Still, mold and mildew can grow above your roof during the rainy season.
 You should call on your trusted local roofers to remove them immediately to prevent massive roofing damages and expose yourself to huge water damages during storms.